Conr86/solitude/README.md

 - Exporting of items as Markdown or HTML
 - Manual toggling of light/dark mode
 - Basic authentication
-- Workspace overview (such as 'recently edited') and insights on the Home page
+- Basic insights on the Home page such as number of pages or total word count

 ### Bugs
-- Ordering is not preserved in the sidebar page tree
 - @mention tags currently don't change when the linked page name changes
 - I'm using a README to track bugs